ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Introduction

-We evaluate ARMOR with both state-of-the-art adaptive jailbreak methods, including AutoDAN-Turbo and Adversarial Reasoning, and various safety benchmarks.
-Compared with the baseline reasoning-based safety-aligned models, ARMOR achieves the best safety performance across all benchmarks, with an average harmful rate of 0.002.
-Especially, ARMOR shows a strong robustness against adaptive jailbreak attacks with ASR of 0.06 compared with other reasoning-based models with ASR more than 0.40, revealing its safety priority.
-In addition, the results demonstrate that ARMOR is capable of defending against jailbreak attacks with unseen jailbreak strategies and decreasing the attack success rate to 0, indicating it has a strong extrapolation ability.
+ARMOR is evaluated with both state-of-the-art advanced optimization-based jailbreak methods, including AutoDAN-Turbo~\cite{liu2025autodan} and Adversarial Reasoning~\cite{sabbaghi2025adversarial}, and various safety benchmarks.
+Compared with the baseline reasoning-based safety-aligned models, ARMOR achieves the best safety performance across all benchmarks, with an average harmful rate of 0.002, outperforming existing methods by $95\%$.
+Especially, ARMOR shows a strong robustness against advanced optimization-based jailbreak attacks with ASR of 0.06 compared with other reasoning-based models with ASR more than 0.40, revealing its safety priority.
+In addition, the results demonstrate that ARMOR is capable of defending against jailbreak attacks with unseen jailbreak strategies and decreasing the attack success rate to 0.
+Furthermore, we also evaluate the utility and efficiency of ARMOR-Think.
+As a result, ARMOR-Think can further enhance the utility significantly, achieving even better performance compared to the base model Qwen-2.5 and similar performance compared to the distilled model DeepSeek-R1-Distill-Qwen-7B.
+For reasoning efficiency, ARMOR-Think also significantly reduces the safety thinking length to $1/3$.